-- Enroll in the UW Study Abroad Insurance Plan with a credit card.
+UW Study Abroad Insurance Plan enrollment options:

 - The UW Study Abroad Insurance plan is distinct from the UW Student Health Insurance Plan (SHIP).
 Enrolling in the UW Seattle, Bothell or Tacoma student insurance plan for the same time period will not automatically enroll you in the Study Abroad Insurance plan.

-Terms and Conditions
+Terms and conditions

-- Detailed Policy Information – 2012 Certificate of Coverage (PDF)
+- Detailed Policy Information – 2013 Certificate of Coverage (PDF)

-- 2012 Study Abroad Insurance brochure (PDF)
+- 2013 Study Abroad Insurance brochure (PDF)

 - Summary of Medical Evacuation Services and Medical Resources (PDF)